 Using a PUK (PIN Unlock Code), it is possible to reset a lost PIN with the GSM shield and an Arduino.
 The PUK number will come with your SIM card documentation.

 Look at the PIN Management example in the "tools" folder, bundled with the GSM library for an example of how to manage your PIN number with the PUK.

 There are a few different sizes of SIM cards; the GSM shield accepts cards in the mini-SIM format (25mm long and 15mm wide).

-The GSM shield comes bundled with a SIM from Telefonica/Bluevia that will work well for developing machine to machine (M2M) applications.
+The GSM shield comes bundled with a SIM from Telefonica/Movilforum that will work well for developing machine to machine (M2M) applications.
 It is not necessary to use this specific card with the shield.
 You may use any SIM that works on a network in your area.

-Activation of the SIM is handled by Bluevia.
+Activation of the SIM is handled by Movilforum.
 Detailed instructions on how to register and activate your SIM online and add credit are included on a small pamphlet that comes with your shield.
 The SIM must be inserted into a powered GSM shield that is mounted on an Arduino for activation.

 These SIM card come without a PIN, but it is possible to set one using the GSM library's GSMPIN class.

 You cannot use the included SIM to place or receive voice calls.

 You can only place and receive SMS with other SIMs on the Movilforum network.

 It's not possible to create a server that accepts incoming requests from the public internet.
 However, the Movilforum SIM will accept incoming requests from other SIM cards on the Movilforum network.